Arty (musician): Early life

-At the age of eight years old, Arty's grandmother insisted that he should attend music school, from which he successfully graduated aged just fourteen.
+Arty was born on 28 September 1989 in Engels.
+At the age of eight years old, his grandmother insisted that he should attend music school, from which he graduated aged just fourteen.
 After that he considered applying for music college, but eventually decided against it, as the chance of becoming a professional pianist was really small and because he no longer enjoyed playing.
 Instead he learned to use FL Studio sequencer, and his love of video games and electronics led to his keen interest in production equipment.
 Eventually, he began to be influenced by artists such as The Prodigy, The Chemical Brothers and The Crystal Method.
 After graduating from the Saratov State University with a degree in Applied Mathematics and Computer Science, Arty decided to seriously commit to electronic music.

 Career

 2009–11: Early releases

 Arty's debut release, "Inside of Me" / "Flip Flop" with Misha Kitone was followed by the EP Vanilla Sky, which appeared on the label Enhanced Music and brought him to the attention of many world-renowned DJs.
 The Enhanced Progressive label was the first to sign Arty as an artist.
 His single "Bliss" appeared on the track listing of A State of Trance by Armin van Buuren in late 2009 and his breakthrough came later that year when Above & Beyond signed him to Anjunabeats.
 They featured his singles "Rush" and "The Wonder" in their club sets and on their radio show Trance Around the World.
 Following that, Arty released "Trio" with Matisse & Sadko on Axwell's Axtone label in 2011.

 Arty also released "Bliss" (2009) and "Come Home" (2010) on Ferry Corsten's label, Flashover Recordings under his alias Alpha 9.

 Following his release on Axtone Records in 2011, Arty collaborated with fellow Anjunabeats-signed artist Mat Zo and their first joint production "Rebound" was released on 19 April 2011 as Anjunabeats' 200th single.
 The song was voted 'Webvote Winner' on three straight occasions in the radio show Trance Around the World.
 At the anniversary party for ASOT 500 of Armin van Buuren's radio show A State of Trance on 9 April 2011 in Den Bosch, the two DJs played together on the Main Floor alongside other well-established DJs such as Markus Schulz, Above & Beyond, Gareth Emery, and Armin van Buuren himself.
 Since then, Arty has played many worldwide clubs and festivals such as Electric Daisy Carnival, Tomorrowland, Creamfields, Ushuaia Ibiza, XS Encore Las Vegas, and Amnesia Ibiza.